 Can Skype be used for online teaching?

 Yes, it can!
-First, it’s important to note that if you work for an online tutoring company, such as VIPKid or Landi English, the company will provide its own teaching platform, so you won’t need to use Skype or Zoom to teach classes.
+First, it’s important to note that if you work for an online tutoring company, such as Landi English, the company will provide its own teaching platform, so you won’t need to use Skype or Zoom to teach classes.
 However, as a freelance online English teacher, you’ll set up all aspects of your business, including selecting a teaching platform such as Skype.

 Learn everything you need to know about setting up your own online tutoring business in Bridge’s new Specialized Certificate Course: Teaching English Online as a Freelancer (30 hours).

 If you are teaching English online as a freelancer, Skype is a great choice of platform because of the following advantages: